Docs

 For each social provider, you can disable the option to sign up and sign in to your application using the provider.
 This is especially useful for users that want to connect their OAuth account after authentication.

 For example, say your application wants to read a user's GitHub repository data but doesn't want to allow the user to authenticate with their GitHub account.
-The user can sign up with their email and password, or whatever method you choose, and then afterwards, connect their GitHub account to your application.
+The user can sign up with their email and password, or whatever authentication method you choose, and then afterwards, connect their GitHub account to your application through their user profile.
+The easiest way to enable this for your users is by using the <UserProfile /> component.
+If you prefer to build a custom user interface, see how to build a social connection flow using the Clerk API.

 To configure the option for users to sign up and sign in with a social provider: